frconor-ebook/meditations/_posts/2025-02-10-bartimaeus.md

 us to the light, Mary, may you help us to see with greater clarity all the things He wants us to see.

-I thank you my God for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+*I thank you my God for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, St.
-Joseph, my Father, and Lord, my Guardian Angel, intercede for me.
-Amen.\
+Joseph, my father, and lord, my guardian angel, intercede for me.
+Amen.*\
 \
 *Olv*